 In the LeatherWorks, leather crafts such as arm bands, key fobs with special Jambo stamps and other hand crafted leather items (NOT kits) will be made.

-An Over night adventure for 18 youth at a time.
+COMPLETELY revamped using ideas from last Jambo's Brownsea participants.
+An Overnight adventure for 18 youth at a time.
 No leaders.
 Youth hike into the event area and set up camp.
-A full day program of events testing Scouting Skills set up in an Olympic format.
+A full day program of events testing Scouting Skills, cooking own food, making own shelters .
 Youth will be placed in composite Patrols.
 A full day and night program of competition and fun await the youth adventurous enough to sign up.
 Youth must have completed 2 full years in the Scouts section program to be eligible.

 No small stuff here.
 Over the course of the week youth will construct major projects each day: bridges, signal towers and several other large pioneering projects were on last years completed list.
 We will be using 8 to 12-foot spars.
 This was new last year and a huge hit.
 This can be chosen as a one half day or whole day event depending on your wishes.